A guide to setting up permission and granting access to a virtual data room

 It's not a single switch.
 It's a layered set of controls.
 You decide who gets in, which folders they can open, whether they can download files or only view them, and whether they need to agree to an NDA before seeing anything at all.

 That visibility is what makes a proper VDR different from a shared Google Drive link.
-It's not just about restricting access - it's about understanding how investors are engaging with your materials.
+It's not just about restricting access, it's about understanding how visitors are engaging with your materials.

 Google Drive vs virtual data room.